421C/autodoc-laravel/README.md

 PHP autodoc automatically generates OpenAPI 3.1.0 documentation for your PHP projects by analyzing your codebase.
 This ensures your API docs are always up-to-date and easy to maintain.

-This package provides support for Laravel routes, request validation, database models, API resources and more.
+This package provides seamless integration with routes, request validation, database models, API resources, and more.

 **Visit [phpautodoc.com](https://phpautodoc.com) to see full documentation.**